JuliaPhysics/SolidStateDetectors.jl/docs/src/man/config_files.md

 The detector, its surroundings and symmetries can be specified in configuration files.

-SSD supports YAML and JSON as formats for the configuration files.
+SolidStateDetectors.jl supports YAML and JSON as formats for the configuration files.

 ## Example Configuration Files